Death Note: The Musical: Productions

-A Korean production ran in Seoul from July 11, 2015 to August 11, 2015.
-The Korean production sported an entirely new cast, and featured Hong Kwang-ho as Light and Kim Junsu as L.
+A Korean-language production ran in Seoul from July 11, 2015, to August 11, 2015.
+The cast featured Hong Kwang-ho as Light and Kim Junsu as L.

-The Korean production is set to open again at the Opera Theater of the Seoul Arts Center, running from January 3 to January 26, 2017.
-The majority of the roles will be played by the same actors from the Premiere production, save for the roles of Light and Misa; which will be taken over by musical actor Han Ji-Sang, and pop singer, BEN.
+Another Korean production opened again at the Opera Theater of the Seoul Arts Center, running from January 3 to January 26, 2017.
+The majority of the actors from the 2015 production reprised their roles, save for the roles of Light and Misa; which were taken over by musical actor Han Ji-Sang, and pop singer, BEN.
 It was announced that this production of Death Note would be Kim Junsu's last performance before he began his mandatory military service in the South Korean army.
-From July 21, 2017 to July 23, 2017, a short 4-show run was performed at the National Taichung Theater in Taichung, Taiwan featuring much of the cast from the Tokyo production, subtitled in Chinese.
+From July 21, 2017, to July 23, 2017, a short 4-show run was performed at the National Taichung Theater in Taichung, Taiwan featuring much of the cast from the Tokyo production, subtitled in Chinese.

 Another Japanese tour, which will act as a potential springboard for future international productions, premiered on January 20, 2020, at the Toshima Ward Arts & Culture Theater in Tokyo.
 This production features Ryouta Murai and Shouma Kai as Light, Fu Takahashi as L, Sakura Kiryu as Misa, Eiji Yokota as Ryuk, Park Hye-na, reprising her role from the Korean productions, as Rem, Kiyotaka Imai as Soichiro, and Hirari Nishida as Sayu, and is directed by Tamiya Kuriyama, reprising his role from helming the previous Japanese and Korean productions.

-A Russian concert performance premiered on April 17, 2021 at the MIR Concert Hall, directed by Anton Presnov and Mariam Barskaya.
+A Russian concert performance premiered on April 17, 2021, at the MIR Concert Hall, directed by Anton Presnov and Mariam Barskaya.